 The success of any multi-center study depends heavily on the quality of communications.
 As the number of participating individuals and institutions increase, so does the need for formal channels and efficient, reliable means of communication.
 The study organization and committee structure described in the WHI Extension Study Handbook in Section 3 - Study Policies provides the foundation for communications.
 Study protocol, policy, or procedural issues or problems identified by any study personnel can be brought to the attention of an appropriate committee member or a designated Clinical Coordinating Center (CCC) representative.
 Staff groups have been identified for the clinic managers and outcome coordinators.
-Regular conference calls for these staff groups, as well as the principal investigators, provide an opportunity for all staff to bring concerns and problems up for discussion, resolution and/or may be referred to one of the Subcommittees of the SOC for further development and consideration.
+Regular conference calls for these staff groups, as well as the principal investigators, provide an opportunity for all staff to bring concerns and problems up for discussion, resolution and dissemination.
+These issues are initially brought to the Study Oversight Committee (SOC) for consideration.
 Issues not clearly falling on a particular subcommittee will be assigned by the SOC.
 It is the responsibility of the subcommittees to evaluate any concerns and make recommendations to the SOC for final approval.